TungNgyn/TungNgyn/README.md

 - 📚 Proactively learning Dart and JavaScript.
 - 🔨 Currently working on a cross platform mobile app
+- 🔍 Looking for an internship as a developer
 - 📫 Reach me at: nguyen.tung@outlook.de

 ## 📈 Stats